iiislem/BattreyMonitorApp/README.md

 - The status message is then displayed on a `TextView` in the **main activity**.

 ## Authors
-- CHAOUI RAYEN DJILLALI.
+- Hammadi Aissa
+- Abdesselem Habib
-- BRAHIM KHALIL.
+- Kaddour Abderrahmane